jamigeo/passwordGenerator/README.md

 - The zip file is saved in the `/Cred` directory with a user-specified tag and date stamp
 - When opening the zip file, the user is prompted to enter the password displayed during generation
 - Can be added to the Linux Mint panel for one-click password generation when prompted in a web browser
+- The panel icon is automatically downloaded and set up by the installer script

 ## Usage